FireboltCasters/Data-Clumps-Dataset/README.md

 Our dataset is specifically designed to focus on the source code of the project itself, excluding external modules and packages.
 This means that while we strive for comprehensive data-clump detection, some data-clumps that span across external dependencies may not be included.
 Our primary aim is to provide a detailed analysis of data-clumps within the boundaries of the individual project, offering a focused perspective on the project's internal code structure and quality.

-## Dataset Description
+## Dataset Format

+In our endeavor to ensure precision and standardization in reporting data clumps, we utilize the following specification: [Data-Clumps-Type-Context](https://github.com/FireboltCasters/data-clumps-type-context/).
-It includes data-clumps with this [structure](https://github.com/FireboltCasters/data-clumps/blob/master/src/api/src/ignoreCoverage/DataClumpTypes.ts) at various levels.
-Each level provides specific insights into the occurrence and characteristics of data-clumps:
+It provides information at different levels, each level provides specific insights into the occurrence and characteristics of data-clumps:
 - File Level
 - Class Level
 - Method Level